The Learning Agreement

 You are advised to check with your host department in Sheffield as well as your coordinator in your home institution to see what their particular requirements are in relation to the Learning Agreement.

 If you are advised to have it signed when you arrive in Sheffield that is fine.
 The document can be signed once your modules are confirmed after Registration.

 Your home university will advise you if you do not have complete the document.

 How do I complete it?

-Please follow the instructions on the 'Choosing your Modules' page and write your provisional module choices on the Learning Agreement.
-The document does not guarantee that you will be allowed to sign up for all your chosen courses when you arrive.
+We advise that you do not complete it until all of your provisional modules choices have been approved in the online application system.
+Be aware that the document does not guarantee that you will be allowed to sign up for all your chosen courses when you arrive.